-2. The right consistency for the runny royal icing is when the ribbon of icing disappear into the rest of the icing in about 2-3 seconds.
+2. The right consistency for the runny royal icing is when the ribbon of icing disappears into the rest of the icing in about 2-3 seconds.

-Prepare the cookie dough as per instruction stated in the method above.
+Prepare the cookie dough as per instructions stated in the method above.
 Store in the fridge for at least 1 hour.

 Knead the dough briefly, roll to 1/4″ thickness and cut out the desired shape.
 Place on the lined baking tray and put back to the fridge to chill it for another 3o minutes before baking.

 Bake the cookies until golden brown at the edges.
 Cool them on a wire rack.

 Store them in an air-tight container until they are ready for icing.

 Prepare the royal icing as instructed by the method above.